NullSleep/stanford-cs193p/README.md

-# Notes and Experiments from the Stanford University iOS 11 Course
+# Notes and Experiments from the Stanford University iOS Course
-Stanford University Developing Apps for iOS 11 CS193P
+Stanford University Developing Apps for iOS 11 CS193P Stanford University Developing Apps for iOS 13 CS193P

 All videos are on iTunesU (including English subtitles): https://goo.gl/FuVvUE